Moth (band)

-Moth is a U.S. alternative rock band from Cincinnati, Ohio formed in 1989.
+Moth is a US alternative rock band from Cincinnati, Ohio formed in 1989.
 The band has released five albums including a major label release on Virgin Records.
 They have done live performances on The Late Late Show, AOL, and Mancow's Morning Madhouse, numerous national tours and a UK tour.
 They have received critical acclaim from Rolling Stone, Blender, Spin, Billboard, Alternative Press, Stuff, CMJ, Guitar World, The New York Times, and Los Angeles Times.

 History

-Formation and early years (1989-1999)
+Formation and early years (1989–1999)

-Stenz grew up in Westwood after moving from New York City when he was 11 years old.
+Brad Stenz grew up in Westwood after moving from New York City when he was 11 years old.
 At 15 he was a fledgling songwriter who didn't want to sing.
 He was the reluctant frontman and only ended up singing because no one else would.
 Stenz attended the School for Creative and Performing Arts, until he convinced his parents he should just do music.
 He formed the band in 1989 with bassist Jason Hounshell and drummer Kevin Coleman.
-They called themselves "Bug" for a while, after the album by Dinosaur Jr., whom they admired greatly.
+They called themselves Bug for a while, after the album by Dinosaur Jr., whom they admired greatly.
 In 1991, they recorded their first album.

 In October 1992, they began working with James Sfarnas and his label Holographic Records.
-Under Holographic they re-released their self recorded 1st album Moth.
-That release was well received with indie press and college radio throughout the U.S. Following that release, Holographic took the band back in the studio to record "Deeper Green" and "Skinny Flesh" with producer Bill Halverson and was released nationally as a 45 single in 1993.
+Under Holographic they re-released their self-recorded first album, Moth.
+That release was well received with indie press and college radio throughout the U.S. Following that release, Holographic took the band back in the studio to record "Deeper Green" and "Skinny Flesh" with producer Bill Halverson, which were released nationally as a 45rpm single in 1993.
 The single received rave reviews and much airplay on college radio and enabled the band to tour for the first time.

-Shortly after, Moth began recording songs for their second album 'Big League Fantasy Camp'.
+Shortly after, Moth began recording songs for their second album, Big League Fantasy Camp.
 The album was released in 1996 after sitting on a shelf for nearly two years while Moth toured heavily on their own dime.
 All songs were recorded at Findlay Street Recording Studios (except "Deeper Green" and "All") and engineered by Jim Sfarnas, Charles Iliff, Paul Bellows and Moth.
 "Deeper Green" was recorded and engineered by Bill Gwynne at Group Effort Studios and produced by Bill Halverson.
 The album was mixed at Quadrafix studios in Hollywood, CA by James Sfarnas, and financed by Holographic Records.